ethereum/trin/book/src/developers/contributing/rotation/index.md

 Unlike your code-heavy weeks, this can be an interruption-heavy week.
 Although it's often good practice to not get distracted by inbound messages while coding, this week is the opposite: as soon as you see new messages (like on Discord), jump into it.

-Start with Kickoff on Monday morning:

 ### Kickoff

-At the end of the previous week, you will get the [Flamingo notes](https://notes.ethereum.org/YAiNsmc8SSq05TwYdk-8Eg) from the previous Flamingo.
-They will include incidents from the prior weeks and any in-progress tasks.
-This will be crucial to get a quick understanding of the state of the network and any in-progress tasks to resume.
+Have a discussion with the previous Flamingo on any ongoing issues or in-progress tasks.
+This is crucial to get a quick understanding of the state of the network and any in-progress tasks to resume.

-Read through the notes, and then generate the new checklist for the week, by [creating a note from this template](https://notes.ethereum.org/?nav=overview&template=b35733cd-b374-4b79-bc57-f2bb58ee651e).

-Link the generated checklist into the Flamingo notes for your week.
 Make sure your status is "online" in Discord.
-Make sure you're tagged under the `trin-flamingo` role.
+Make sure you're tagged under the `trin-flamingo` role (ping discord Admin).
 Put on your favorite pink shirt.
 Watch a [silly flamingo video](https://www.youtube.com/watch?v=gWNWtbPEWw0).
 Fly.

 ### First

 Read through the "Setup" section of the [Deployment Instructions](../releases/deployment.md) and follow the steps to make sure that your PGP and SSH keys are in place and ready for a deployment.

 ### Daily

 #### Checklist

-Every day, go down the checklist for that day of the week, resolve items and check them off.
-If you think of new daily things to add to the checklist, comment on the template to suggest it.
+Every day, go down the checklist for that day of the week.
+If you think of new daily things to add to the checklist, create a PR to suggest it.

+- TODO: import checklist

 As long as there aren't any major incidents, you should finish the checklist with plenty of time left in your day.
 See [Maintenance Inspiration](#maintenance-inspiration) for what to do for the rest of the day.

 #### Maintenance Inspiration

 When you get to the end of your checklist, here are ideas for what to work on next:

 - Respond to [Github Participating Notifications](https://github.com/notifications?query=reason%3Aparticipating)
 - Review PRs that have been stuck for >24 hours
 - Find a [Flamingo Issue](https://github.com/ethereum/trin/issues?q=is%3Aopen+is%3Aissue+label%3Aflamingo) that seems promising, and assign it to yourself (and the project dashboard)